cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 ## Overview

 [The National Healthcare Safety Network (NHSN)](https://www.cdc.gov/nhsn/index.html) is the nation’s most widely used healthcare-associated infection tracking system.
-This dataset represents preliminary weekly hospital respiratory data and metrics aggregated to national and state/territory levels reported to CDC’s National Health Safety Network (NHSN) reference date beginning August 2020.
+This dataset reports preliminary and finalized weekly hospital respiratory data and metrics aggregated to national and state/territory levels reported to the CDC’s National Health Safety Network (NHSN).
+Values are available for reference dates beginning August 2020.

-Each signal below is derived from one of two following datasets:
+Each signal below is derived from one of the two following datasets:

 - Main: [Weekly Hospital Respiratory Data (HRD) Metrics by Jurisdiction, National Healthcare Safety Network (NHSN)](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/ua7e-t2fy/about_data)
 - Preliminary: [Weekly Hospital Respiratory Data (HRD) Metrics by Jurisdiction, National Healthcare Safety Network (NHSN) (Preliminary)](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/mpgq-jmmr/about_data).
 Signals derived from the preliminary dataset have suffix `_prelim` in their signal names.